syncthing/docs/users/autostart.rst

     #.
 Clear checkbox from "Stop task if it runs longer than:"
     #. (recommended) Keep "Do not start a new instance" for "If the task is already running, then the following rule applies"
 #.
 Click OK
 #.
-Enter password for the user.
+If prompted, enter password for the user.

 Third-party Tools
 ~~~~~~~~~~~~~~~~~